Republic. Gained independence from France in 1960.

 Once an overseas territory of France, Mali gained independence in 1960, and today it is one of the most politically and socially stable countries in Africa.

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 'We' refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

-We advise against ALL travel to Mali.
+The FCO advise against all but essential travel to the rest of Mali.

 Although Bamako is generally calm, the situation in Mali is still volatile.
 You should maintain a high level of vigilance, keep a low profile and stay alert to local political developments.
 Avoid large crowds and demonstrations.
 You should maintain several days’ stock of food and water in case disturbances take place.
 You can monitor daily developments in English through the BBC World Service (88.9 FM in Bamako).

 There is a high threat from terrorism including kidnap in Mali.
 Following the French/African military intervention which began in January 2013, there is a high threat of retaliatory kidnap against Western interests.
 There is a heightened threat of kidnap in Mali, especially in areas north of Mopti.
 Further attacks are highly likely in northern Mali.

 The ability of the British Embassy to deliver consular services is limited, especially outside of Bamako.
 The British Embassy telephone number is +223 2021 3412.